Pearl 1

 No analysis available

-Sewer inclusion is very strongly supported: 19 of 20 current MLS listings include SEWER, and a remark explicitly states the maintenance fee covers 'water, sewer, and common areas.'
-This looks consistent across listings and agents, not just a copied checkbox.
+Sewer inclusion is extremely strong.
+Nineteen of 20 current listings include SEWER, and the remarks reinforce this with direct language about the maintenance fee covering sewer.
+This is consistent across many listings and does not look like a copy-paste anomaly.

 No analysis available